-- (a) the proposed date for commencement of service, which may not be less than 60 days after the date the application, was filed, unless waived by the ISO; - (b) financial and security information as set forth in ISO Tariff Section 12.1; and - (c) the prescribed non-refundable application fee.
+- (a) the proposed date for commencement of service, which may not be less than120 days after the date the application, was filed, unless waived by the CAISO; - (b) financial and credit information as set forth in Section 12; and - (c) the prescribed non-refundable application fee of \$5,000.

-4.5.1.1.6.2 Scheduling Coordinator Applicant's Obligation for Contracts
+4.5.1.1.6.2 Scheduling Coordinator Applicant's Obligation for Contracts.

-An Scheduling Coordinator Applicant must certify that it is duly authorized to represent the Generators and Loads, which are its Scheduling Coordinator Customers and must further certify that:
+A Scheduling Coordinator Applicant must certify that it is duly authorized to represent the Generators and Loads that are its Scheduling Coordinator Customers and must further certify that:

-(a) represented Generators have entered into Participating Generator Agreements or Qualifying Facility Participating Generator Agreements as provided in Appendices B.2 and B.3, respectively with the ISO;
+(a) represented Generators have entered into Participating Generator Agreements or Qualifying Facility Participating Generator Agreements as provided in Appendices B.2 and B.3, respectively with the CAISO;

-(b) represented UDCs have entered into UDC Agreements as provided in AppendixB.8 with the ISO;
+(b) represented UDCs have entered into UDC Operating Agreements as provided in Appendix B.8 with the CAISO;

-(c) represented ISO Metered Entities have entered into Meter Service Agreements as provided in Appendix B.6 with the ISO;
+(c) represented CAISO Metered Entities have entered into Meter Service

+Agreements for CAISO Metered Entities as provided in Appendix B.6 with the CAISO;

-(d) none of the Wholesale Customers it will represent are ineligible for wholesale transmission service pursuant to the provisions of the FPA Section 212(h); and
+(d) none of the Wholesale Customers it will represent are ineligible for wholesale transmission service pursuant to the provisions of the FPA Section 212(h); and pursuant to an established program approved by the California Public Utilities Commission or a Local Regulatory Authority.

-(e) each End-Use Customer it will represent is eligible for Direct Access service pursuant to an established program approved by the California Public Utilities Commission or a Local Regulatory Authority.
+(e) each End-Use Customer it will represent is eligible for Direct Access service